ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the email ecosystem, Mail Receivers **SHOULD** generate and send aggregate reports with a frequency of at least once every 24 hours.

+### Optionally Send Failure Reports {#send-failure-reports}

+As mentioned previously, per-message failure reports can be a useful source of information for a Domain Owner, either for debugging deployments or in analyzing attacks, and so Mail Receivers **MAY** choose to send them.
+Experience has shown, however, that Mail Receivers rightly concerned about protecting user privacy have either chosen to heavily redact the information in such reports (which can hinder their usefulness) or not send them at all.
+See [@!I-D.ietf-dmarc-failure-reporting] for further information.

 ##  Policy Enforcement Considerations {#policy-enforcement-considerations}

 Mail Receivers **MAY** choose to reject or quarantine email even if email